ecortez91/DonationsWebApp-Symfony/README.md

 ********************************
 Country accounts:
-elsalvador@gov.com.sv / Test123
+* elsalvador@gov.com.sv / Test123
-donations@gov.us / Test123
+* donations@gov.us / Test123

 User accounts:
-eduardo@cortez.solutions / 0000
+* eduardo@cortez.solutions / 0000
-And you also can create one!
+* You can create one (or as many as you want)!
 ********************************

-What can we do to expand this WebApp?
+**Conclusion**
-To start, let's remember that this was done in less than 48 hours, I'm pretty happy with the result.
+This is a great project for anyone looking to learn the MVC design patter or for someone that wants to get familiar with Symfony, strong PHP knowledge is a MUST!
+Let's remember that this was done in less than 48 hours, I'm pretty happy with the result.
 Had a lot of fun for sure!

+**What can we do to expand this WebApp?**
-But there's definitely some work to do here if we want to build a powerful WebApp, but so far we have a nice structure using the MVC design pattern.
+There's definitely some work to do here if we want to build a robust WebApp, so far we have a nice structure using the MVC design pattern that we can keep using in order to keep things organized, here are some thoughts that I have in order to improve and extend this WebApp:

 1) Profile section -> I was going to do this but ran out of time, it would be nice to have a profile showing detailed information related to my donations, we can even add some graphics and see in which categories we donate more, brings me to the next point.
 2) Categories -> It would be nice to add categories here, that way we can keep track of what types of foundations or institutions are being helped more or less.